cloud-ark/kubeplus/README.md

 ## Try it

-- Install KubePlus Operator using the following command.
+- Install KubePlus Operator.
 KubePlus Operator can be installed in any Namespace.
 (Note that you will need Helm v3).

 ```
    $ KUBEPLUS_NS=default (or any namespace in which you want to install KubePlus)